16

 – Nat

-Jun 6, 2022 at 9:41
+Commented Jun 6, 2022 at 9:41

 @Nat "geographic Palestine" doesn't stake a political claim.
 It's a name of a region.
 It doesn't create a suggestion that it's a territory of a formerly existing state.